easter-eat-ser/Franimate/README.md

 Reinstall Python3 from the executable installer, but make sure to check the box that installs Tk
 ### MacOS
 `brew install python-tk`
+## Other fixes
+For lag when using drawing tablets, switch off Windows Ink in your tablet's settings